- red, yellow and orange sheets of acrylic or any colour of your choice (3 mm)

 So much for the main sign, let's get the rocket ready for take-off!

 Use the engraved markings of the letters to glue the red letters ("Motel") onto the rocket.
 You should cover the markings completely with the letters.
 To give your orange rocket some fire, glue the yellow flame to the back of the rocket.
 Congratulations!
 You're almost there.
 Just glue the rocket to the side of the main sign and you're done.
 Of course, you can personalise this technique and create signs in all colours and forms.
-Try using a thicker Orange acrylic to make "Motel" pop.
+Have fun and be creative!

 Hint - Cutting table: